FuelLabs/swayswap/CONTRIBUTING.md

 - `VITE_FUEL_FAUCET_URL=` - Link for the fuel faucet

-- `VITE_RECAPTCHA_KEY` - The site key is used to invoke recaptcha service on the website
+- `VITE_FAUCET_RECAPTCHA_KEY` - The site key is used to invoke recaptcha service on the website

 - `VITE_CONTRACT_ID` - Id (address) of the deployed swayswap contract